tonghuikang/blog/_posts/2030-12-30-agentic-memory.md

 layout: post
 title: Prompt decaching
 ---
+Context compaction is bad

+## Subtasks

+You should train models to handle

 This is a work-in-progress design document.
 I have not fully organized my points here.